fusion44/sendmany/README.md

 * Install flutter for your OS: [Flutter Docs](https://flutter.dev/docs/get-started/install)
 * Fork/clone this repository: `git clone https://github.com/fusion44/sendmany`
 * execute `flutter run` in the root sendmany folder (make sure you have a phone connected or an emulator running)

+### Contribute
+If you find any issues please report it through the [Github issue tracker](https://github.com/fusion44/sendmany/issues).
+If you are interested in helping push the software forward you are very welcome to submit ideas to the issue tracker and help by opening pull requests.

 ## Connect your node
 Easiest way is to connect via [LNDConnect](https://github.com/LN-Zap/lndconnect).
 Just scan the QR code and give your node a name.